3 ways to use a reclaimed wood salvaged junk heart

 This heart is not hard to make.
 Just a bit fiddly cutting the pieces just so.
 But no worries… it’s totally do-able if you have a decent jig saw handy.

-What you may need: (contains some Amazon affiliate links)
+(this post contains some Amazon affiliate links)

 random reclaimed wood planks